24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 This can be used for both writing and Christmas prep.

-Keep in mind one (maybe two) tasks which you must complete by the end of the day, and which you will try your hardest to accomplish.
-That way, if anyone in the family becomes ill (we ALWAYS get ill at Christmas), or if the cherubs are being… cherubs, or if the day is packed with social activities etc, then at least you did that one thing.
+Keep in mind one – maybe two – tasks which you must complete by the end of the day, and which you will try your hardest to accomplish.
+That way, if anyone in the family becomes ill (we ALWAYS get ill at Christmas), or if the cherubs are being… cherubs, or if the day is packed with social activities, then at least you did that one thing.

-Anything else you manage to achieve is a bonus.
+Anything else you manage to achieve is a bonus, rather than a necessity.

 TIP 13: LISTS